Denis1gn/portfolio/Researches and presentations/README.md

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/software.png)

 <p>- Using event study method, we can measure hype after IPO by looking at abnormal returns.
 This method uses mathematical/financial appproach to forecasting stock prices, then forecasting results are compared to actual stocks returns.
-I used CAAR (Cumulative Average Abnormal Returns) for grouped Unicorns depending on the amount of news articles covered them before IPO date<p>
+I used CAAR (Cumulative Average Abnormal Returns) for grouped Unicorns depending on the amount of news articles covered them before IPO date.
+On all ocasions t-statistic demonstrates difference to 0<p>

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/CAAR.png)